 Parents of students in elementary school often overlook the potential of early math tutoring.
-At these grade levels, the math being learned is often seen as too fundamental and memorization-based: counting, numbers, digits, addition, subtraction, multiplication, etc. It might seem that private Weston tutor is unnecessary to learn this material that everyone gets through together in elementary school.
+At these grade levels, the math being learned is often seen as too fundamental and memorization-based: counting, numbers, digits, addition, subtraction, multiplication, etc. It might seem that a private tutor in the Weston area is unnecessary to learn this material that everyone gets through together in elementary school.
 After all, for the most part, there isn’t as much pressure or emphasis on grades, standardized test scores, and honors or remedial classes until they get older.
 Isn’t it better to wait until they are in a more advanced class like algebra before tutoring can really help?

 It isn’t.
 This way of thinking is prevalent but wrong.
 Early math tutoring by an experienced private tutor can lead to improvements in quantitative skills and mathematics grades for the rest of their educational career.
 Here are three reasons why this early tutoring is so vital.

 The mathematics that children learn in their first few years of school will continue to be used for the rest of their math classes and the rest of their lives.
 These fundamentals are just that: fundamental.
 This material sets the foundation for all future math skills and learning.
 There will never be a single lesson in their classes from this point forward that does not include the math that they are learning now.

 So, what are these fundamentals?
 Well, of course, we have topics like numbers, counting, and estimating.
 There are also early operations like addition, subtraction, multiplication, and division.
 Other topics like shapes, geometry, spatial skills, problem-solving, and word problems are learned in elementary school.
 And, importantly, there are introductions to fractions, decimals, and percentages.